Bl4CkGuuN/FACEIT-Demo-Downloader/README.md

 # FACEIT-Demo-Downloader
 PowerShell script that download the last x demos

+Originally I wanted to download MM and FACEIT demos, maybe I will add this in the future but its not really working with PowerShell only...

 The script will check every user provided in the settings.ini

 # How to use the script